jfernsler/ASRS_Classifier/writeup.md

 * inflight event, encounter weather, turbulence. inflight event, encounter unstabilized approach. inflight event, encounter cftt, cfit.
 * ground event, encounter other, unknown.

+INCORRECT PREDICTION.
 The model has predicted that the issue occured in flight - which is a correct assumption.
 The mis-categorization could be a result of the somewhat cross-correlated anomaly sets.
-This illustrates the potential of anomaly selections that are 'different but the same' and highlights the potential of a method for distilling categories from the narratives themselves.
+This illustrates the possibility of anomaly selections that are 'different but the same' and highlights the potential of a method for distilling categories from the narratives themselves.

 ## Testing:
 With 15 potential class choices, a purely random selection would yield a 6.6% success rate.
 This model, fine-tuned with only 3 epochs due to time and hardware constraints, has a roughly 54% accuracy, showing a strong diagonal in the confusion matrix.
 The training loss curve indicates that there is still room to train and improve the accuracy of them model.
 Also displayed here is a 3D visualization of the anomaly clusters.